microsoft/MixedRealityToolkit-Unity/Roadmap.md

 - Exception will be major bug fixes on a case by case basis.
 - Please use the [working development branch](https://github.com/Microsoft/MixedRealityToolkit-Unity/tree/Dev_Working_Branch) for daily feature work.
 - [Working development branch](https://github.com/Microsoft/MixedRealityToolkit-Unity/tree/Dev_Working_Branch) will be snapshot every 3 weeks for stabilization into a separate branch.
 Working branch will still be open for contributions.
-- That stabilization branch will be worked on for 1 week.
+- That stabilization branch will be worked on for at least 1 week.
 - Only bug fixes will be accepted in the stabilization branch before being merged into master.

 - **Master branch releases** will align with **major Unity releases marking a release every 3 months**.
 Please read the [Unity roadmap](https://unity3d.com/unity/roadmap).